biurad/php-di/README.md

 > **NB:** Property injection uses the declared typed name, while methods uses same, this types declared must be found in container else exception is thrown.
 I prefer this type of injection in my controllers, but nowhere else.

-Rade Di has service provider support, which allows the container to be extensible and reuseable.
+Rade Di has extensions support, which allows the container to be extensible and reuseable.
 With Rade DI, your project do not need so to depend on PSR-11 container so much.
 Using service providers in your project, saves you alot.

 ```php
 use Rade\DI\Container;